 University of Delaware

-English 462, Experiential Learning (Applied Environmental Writing) – course developed for instructional learning both in and out of class and beyond existing department courses.
-Discovery learning experiences includes research, service learning, and fieldwork.
+- English 462, Experiential Learning (Applied Environmental Writing) – course developed for instructional learning both in and out of class by partnering with botanical gardens and educational centers to create materials dealing with environmental issues.

-MALS 626, Studies in Contemporary Culture (Composing Identities) – graduate level course in the Masters of Arts in Liberal Studies program.
-Students work to understand how their family, culture and digital technogolgies help to compose the various identities they encompass.
+- MALS 626, Studies in Contemporary Culture (Composing Identities) – graduate level course in the Masters of Arts in Liberal Studies program.
+Students work to understand how their family, culture and digital technologies help to compose the various identities they encompass.

 New Mexico State University